isaaccorley/pytorch-enhance/README.md

 # pytorch-enhance: Image Super-Resolution in PyTorch
-Library for modern Image Super-Resolution in PyTorch
+Library for Minimal Modern Image Super-Resolution in PyTorch

 --------------------------------------------------------------------------------
-PyTorch Enhance provides a consolidated package of popular Image Super-Resolution models, datasets, and metrics to allow for quick and painless benchmarking or pretrained models to quickly add to your application.
+PyTorch Enhance provides a consolidated package of popular Image Super-Resolution models, datasets, and metrics to allow for quick and painless benchmarking or for quickly adding pretrained models to your application.

 ## Installation